tld/pyptouch/README.rst

 The good:
  * Free software: BSD license
- * Usable as a Python-module
  * Can be used directly from command line
+ * Or as a Python-module
  * Can also inspect ptouch-blobs, and decode to PNG

 The bad: